metomi/rose/sphinx/tutorial/cylc/scheduling/datetime-cycling.rst

 * ``M`` for minute.
 * ``S`` for second.

-As with dateitimes the components are written in order from largest to smallest and the date and time components are separated by the ``T`` character.
+As with datetimes the components are written in order from largest to smallest and the date and time components are separated by the ``T`` character.
 E.G:

 * ``P1D`` one day.